ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/request-response.md

 ```
 ````

-This way, the client gets a continuous stream of updates, either side can gracefully stop when necessary, and Larry doesn’t drive blindly into canyons (in theory).
+This way, the client can receive a continuous stream of updates, either side can gracefully stop when necessary, and Larry doesn’t drive blindly into canyons (in theory).

 ## Related Examples